PARA SITE : SIGNALS…瞬息:

 - With Mika Tajima’s Negative Entropy on view, on the left.

-‘signals…瞬息: folds and splits’ invites us to look for connections beyond the surface.
-Connections between each artwork, between time and transformation, between the individual and the collective.
+‘signals…瞬息: folds and splits’ invites us to look for connections beyond the surface: between each work, between the individual and the collective, between different temporalities.
 We are asked to observe the signals emanating from, to and through each piece.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.